djlampert/PyHSPF/pyhspf-0.1.3/README.md

 including some minor modifications needed to simplify the compilation.
-Assuming gfortran and gcc are available as environment variables, the HSPF library can be rebuilt by navigating as before, running "python setup.py build," and then "python setup.py install."
+Assuming gfortran and gcc are available as environment variables, the HSPF library can be rebuilt by navigating as before, running "python setup.py build," and then (as adminstrator) "python setup.py install."
 Contact me if you have trouble with the installation.

 Testing: Open the python interpreter (from a command prompt simply type "python").
 Then try "import pyhspf"; the base Fortran subroutines can be